rishchou/turtlebot_walker/readme.md

 ```
 rosbag play turtlebot_walker.bag
 ```
 You will be able to see the elapsed time output on the screen.
-It would be playing the same messages that were recorded on all the recorded topics.
+It would be playing the recorded messages when the turtlebot was actually moving.

-You can view all the messages being published on a topic e.g. /cmd_vel_mux/input/navi.
+You can view the messages being published on the topic /cmd_vel_mux/input/navi.
 ```
 rostopic echo /cmd_vel_mux/input/navi
 ```